-- 12.1 Newly hired employees earn sick leave at the rate of forty-eight (48) hours annually until their second anniversary.
-After two (2) years of service employees will earn sick leave at the rate of seventy-two (72) hours annually.
-After four (4) years of service, employees, who are not participating in Paid Time Off (PTO) under Article 35, will earn sick leave at the rate of ninety-six (96) hours annually. - 12.2 Sick leave will be granted upon approval of the Department Head/designee for the following reasons: - A. For absence due to personal illness, injury or temporary disability.
-A doctor's statement is required for temporary disability indicating approximate length of absence due to disability. - B. For personal medical and dental appointments. - C. For absence due to a compensable injury arising out of the course of City employment (employee may request the Department Head/designee to allow him/her to remain on full pay for the period which can be covered by sick leave balance when prorated with the amount being paid by Worker's Compensation). - D. An employee may use up to twelve (12) days of accrued sick leave or fifty percent (50%) of the employee's currently accrued sick leave, whichever is greater, for illness of a member of an employee's immediate family (defined as spouse, certified or registered domestic partner, dependent child(ren), mother or father) living in the same domicile or dependent children not living in the same domicile.
-For the purpose of this article, dependent children are defined as the employee's unmarried, natural, adopted, or step-child(ren), or a child for whom the employee has been appointed legal guardian or legal custodian, or the natural or adopted child(ren) of the employee's current certified or registered domestic partner, who are under the age of 19; or if over the age of 19 meet the criteria for dependency as defined in the City's health insurance policy; or who are handicapped children as defined in said policy.
-Management may require confirmation of the illness from the employee by furnishing a doctor's certificate, or any other means deemed appropriate.
+F. The request for the exchange of time form will be signed by the 1 appropriate parties in advance of the changed schedule.
+2 G. An employee who has agreed to substitute for another employee and fails 3 to report for the agreed duty assignment, will be subject to disciplinary 4 action.
+5 LUNCH 11.4 6 Lunch hours shall be paid as part of the scheduled work day for all sworn 7 8 employees and shall not be substantially modified unless the union is provided the opportunity to negotiate in accordance with Chapter 447, Florida Statutes, 9 10 concerning the change.
+ARTICLE 12 11 SICK LEAVE 12 12.1 Newly hired employees earn sick leave at the rate of forty-eight (48) hours 13 annually until their second anniversary.
+After two (2) years of service employees 14 will earn sick leave at the rate of seventy-two (72) hours annually.
+After four (4) 15 years of service, employees, who are not participating in Paid Time Off (PTO) 16 17 under Article 35, will earn sick leave at the rate of ninety-six (96) hours annually.
+12.2 Sick leave will be granted upon approval of the Department Head/designee for 18 the following reasons: 19 For absence due to personal illness, injury or temporary disability.
+A Α. 20 doctor's statement is required for temporary disability indicating 21 22 approximate length of absence due to disability. Β. For personal medical and dental appointments.
+23 C. For absence due to a compensable injury arising out of the course of City 24 employment (employee may request the Department Head/designee to 25 allow him/her to remain on full pay for the period which can be covered by 26 sick leave balance when prorated with the amount being paid by Worker's 27 Compensation).
+28 D. An employee may use up to twelve (12) days of accrued sick leave or fifty 29 percent (50%) of the employee's currently accrued sick leave, whichever 30 31 is greater, for illness of a member of an employee's immediate family

+(defined as spouse, certified or registered domestic partner, dependent 1 child(ren), mother or father) living in the same domicile or dependent 2 children not living in the same domicile.
+For the purpose of this article, 3 dependent children are defined as the employee's unmarried, natural, 4 adopted, or step-child(ren), or a child for whom the employee has been 5 appointed legal guardian or legal custodian, or the natural or adopted 6 child(ren) of the employee's current certified or registered domestic 7 8 partner, who are under the age of 19; or if over the age of 19 meet the criteria for dependency as defined in the City's health insurance policy; or 9 10 who are handicapped children as defined in said policy.
+Management may require confirmation of the illness from the employee by furnishing a 11 doctor's certificate, or any other means deemed appropriate.
+12

-The City Manager/designee may waive restrictions on the amount of time that may be used under this paragraph if he/she finds special circumstances exist.
+13 The City Manager/designee may waive restrictions on the amount of time 14 that may be used under this paragraph if he/she finds special 15 circumstances exist.